 Where you believe a wood fire heater is being incorrectly operated, you should first speak with your neighbour about the issue.
 If the problem is not resolved, lodge a complaint with Council by:

 Water pollution is the release or placement of any matter, whether solid, liquid or gaseous, into local waterways either directly or through the stormwater system.
 Preventing water pollution is important as the City of Canada Bay is surrounded by natural waterways, which would be adversely affected by water pollution.
 Common sources of water pollution include litter, construction sites, paint, oil, chemicals and sewerage.
 On this page you will find ways to prevent water pollution around the home and construction sites and how to report water pollution if you see it.

 City of Canada Bay is taking action against pollution and heavy penalties apply if you are caught causing water pollution.
-Penalties include on-the-spot fines up to $1500 or imprisonment if the matter goes to court.
+Penalties include on-the-spot fines up to $8000 or further penalties if the matter goes to court.

 Lodge an enquiry or complaint with Council if you see water pollution occurring or you are in doubt whether something may cause water pollution by: